yotammarton/dublin-bus/README.md

 2. Another machine that will be our warehouse, together with Apache Cassandra cluster

-	* This is only optional(!) we dont use the warehouse in this part (but we do in other parts of our project)
+	* This warehouse is used to log extreme air quality events
-	* See instructions below
+	* See instructions below for setup

 ### notebook.ipnyb
 *  Contains the cells to run to reproduce the code